 The following spring, Kinney showed up at the Athletics’ spring training camp in Lake Charles, Louisiana, and asked Mack if he could rejoin the team.
 Mack referred him to Commissioner Kenesaw Mountain Landis, who denied Kinney’s application for reinstatement on March 29, 1921, and banished him from the major leagues for five years.

 Kinney was out of organized baseball for only two years.
 He returned to the Athletics for five games in 1923.
 On May 9, Kinney came out of the bullpen with the Athletics trailing the St. Louis Browns, 3-0.
-He helped Philadelphia tie the game in the sixth inning by hitting a home run off Urban Shocker, but then he allowed four runs in the bottom half of the inning.
+He helped Philadelphia tie the game in the sixth inning by hitting a home run off Urban Shocker, but then he allowed three runs in the bottom half of the inning.
 The Browns went on to win the game, 10-5.

 Nine days later, on May 18, Kinney demanded a trade.
 Connie Mack refused.
 Kinney said he would jump the team – and he was not in uniform for the A’s game that day against Cleveland.